tuethu/IBM-Data-Science-Course/Course 8_Data Visualization with Python/Module 5_Final Project and Exam/Practice Assignment: Part 2 - Creating Dashboards.md

 ```

 ## Task 2.2 Add the radio items and a dropdown right below the first inner division

+- Radio items to choose the Region
+- The radio items work similar to the dropdown, you need to call dcc.RadioItems and pass the list of items.
+Make use of inline=True property to display the radio items in a horizontal line

+   - You can extract the regions from the dataframe using df.Region.unque() or pass the list of all regions directly as ['NSW','QL','SA','TA','VI','WA','NT'] .
+   - Assign radioitems id as region
+   - Label as Select Region
+   - value as NSW

+For your reference below are the abrivations used in the dataset for regions
+     - NSW - New South Wales
+     - NT - Northern Territory
+     - QL - Queensland
+     - SA - South Australia
+     - TA - Tasmania
+     - VI - Victoria
+     - WA - Western Australia

 - outer division starts